 My parents were transferred to aid in the expansion of the Devon branch of their research company.
-Additionally, my mother was working with some other molecular biologists on this long-term project.
+Additionally, my mother, a pathologist with a minor in molecular biology was working with some molecular biologists on a long-term project.
 Our new place had a forest beyond the backyard and we demolished the separate guest house to build a little laboratory.

 Sometime during the summer when I was eleven, coming home from martial arts practice, I received a letter. . . in the mail. . . addressed to me. . . it had my name on it.

 It’s not that I do not engage in correspondence—I wrote letters to my grandparents all the time, it’s that this one was obviously not from them.
 It looked different.

 Upon reading its contents, I found that it was a letter—made of parchment paper—of acceptance to a peculiarly named school I had neither heard of nor even applied to: Hogwarts School of Witchcraft and Wizardry.

 There was a highly-detailed booklist that indicated magical education.
 A supply list was included: robes, a pointed hat, a wand, a cauldron, and a reminder that, for some unfathomable reason, first years are not allowed their own broomsticks.
 Broomsticks, wands, pointed hats, and cauldrons?

 Either I was being thoroughly pranked or I was simply astounded that there was a school for people with “special” abilities.
 My parents were also bamboozled.
 It crossed all our minds that it might have something to do with my “special abilities,” but as soon as the hypothesis was vocalised, it was dismissed.
 We stressed how important it was that no one should see me exercising my abilities.
 We were absolutely certain that nobody saw anything out of the ordinary.